laasem/jekyll-now/_posts/2020-11-12-The-Whole-10K -Reflections-on-a-First-H 0f7e881c45114495a0ffe6d148824a4e.md

 But hackathons can also be *too* stimulating, maybe to the point of being stressful.
 The collective aspect of the experience may help you avoid getting sucked into the wormhole of a looming fast-approaching deadline where food, sleep, and sanity are forgone.
 It's also important to actively remind yourself that your "all" is your all after staying healthy, resting, and having a good time; it doesn't mean draining yourself.

 After all, the best part of the experience?
 It was really fun.

+_Thanks to Karim Kamaleldin for his comments on the first draft of this post._